-- Recommendation of the Chair (Any rebuttal letter.) - Recommendation of the CFPC, including the vote tally.
-(Any rebuttal letter.) - Recommendation of the Dean (Any rebuttal letter.) - Recommendation of the UFPC, including the vote tally.
-(Any rebuttal letter.) - Recommendation of the Provost (Any rebuttal letter.) - Decision of the President
+- Recommendation of Chair (Any rebuttal letter.) - Recommendation of CFPC (including the vote tally).
+(Any rebuttal letter.) - Recommendation of Dean (Any rebuttal letter.) - Recommendation of UFPC (including the vote tally).
+(Any rebuttal letter.) - Recommendation of Provost.
+(Any rebuttal letter.) - Recommendation of President.
+(Regarding Tenure) - Decision of President.
+(Regarding Promotion) - Confirmation of Tenure by the UWF Board of Trustees.

-E. ANNUAL EVALUATION PROCEDURES
+F. ANNUAL EVALUATION PROCEDURES